Once he pulls away, it’s going to be all over the place.

 This will reflect on your emotional state too.
 You’ll catch yourself feeling confused, and part of this emotional rollercoaster that goes to extreme highs of happiness and extreme highs of sadness.

-You start questioning your self-worth and value, start asking yourself if you’re doing something wrong whenever he’s distant.
+You start questioning your self-worth and value and start asking yourself if you’re doing something wrong whenever he’s distant.

 If there were no particular events to cause you to grow distant from each other, and he’s behaving this way out of the blue without letting you know of his reasons whenever you ask him, take this as a sign.

 You spend time together, right?
 You do.
 Another common thing to happen once he starts distancing himself is his lack of attention and real presence when he’s around you.